Slevinski/slevinski.github.io/series/unicode-and-signwriting/entries/unicode-overview/handout.md

 The better framing is:

-- symbol encoding versus usable written-sign encoding
+- unstable symbol modeling plus symbol encoding versus usable written-sign encoding

 That framing is more honest and more useful than treating the issue as personal resistance to Unicode itself.